 One of the greatest things about switching to all natural remedies is that, when used appropriately, you don't have to worry about them negatively interfering with other holistic treatments.
 Only a handful of years ago, many pet parents didn't feel that they had a choice in how they treated their dog's ailments.
 A simple trip to the veterinarian would commonly result in leaving with a prescription that involved a laundry list of potential adverse reactions.
 Now, with a plethora of information at our fingertips via the internet, dog owners are able to share knowledge and find alternative treatment methods that are both safer and equally effective.
 From essential oils to apple cider vinegar to coconut oil, it's worth considering how all natural remedies may be able to help your beloved four-legged friend.

-A perfect example of this is CBD.
-By now, you've likely heard of the herb and its incredible medicinal properties.
-Like apple cider vinegar, many people didn't know about the potential benefits of the herb until they were able to start reading about other pet parents having such success.
+By now, you've likely heard of CBD and its properties.
+Like apple cider vinegar, many people didn't know the herb supports healthiness until they were able to start reading about other pet parents having such success.

-Comparable to ACV, CBD has a slew of benefits ranging from improving digestive health to relieving skin conditions to easing joint pain associated with arthritis.
-The best news?
-Because of the fact that CBD oil is all natural and non-toxic, it can be used in conjunction with apple cider vinegar to provide Fido with every more health advantages.
+Because of the fact that CBD oil is all natural and non-toxic, it can be used in conjunction with apple cider vinegar.

 It would be silly of us to graze over the benefits that apple cider vinegar has proven to have for pet parents.
 Of course, in order to ensure that Fido is healthy, you have to first make sure that your own health is in check.